CoAntrimMan/BibleStudy/Matthew/Matthew Summary.md

 We see his anger on many occasions to the people, the disciples and of course the religious leaders - see the People and Places folder.

 There is a time and place for righteous anger but we also need to balance that with discernment and not have it as a default reaction

+**Court of the Gentiles**
+The Temple - see Temple.md

+David has been stopped building the first temple.
+Herod has extended the second temple extensively.. but for his own Glory and favour with the people.

+The place that was for the stranger was turned into a busy business and making profit.